Lambosaurus/Vacuum-of-Sol/timeline.md

 Years of tensions between Sol and the local systems seem to have boiled to the surface.

-Citizens of the local systems await cautiously to see how Sol will repond.
+Citizens of the local systems await cautiously to see how the Sol Union will respond.